openharmony/docs/en/application-dev/reference/apis/js-apis-data-preferences.md

       data_preferences.getPreferences(this.context, 'mystore', function (err, preferences) {
           if (err) {
-              console.info("Get the preferences failed, err: " + err)
+              console.info("Failed to get the preferences, err: " + err)
               return
           }
           preferences.has('startup', function (err, isExist) {
               if (err) {
-                  console.info("Check the key of startup failed, err: " + err) return
+                  console.info("Failed to check the key of startup, err: " + err) return
               }
               if (isExist) {
                   console.info("The key of startup is contained.")
               } else {
-                  console.info("The key of startup dose not contain.")
+                  console.info("The key of startup is not contained.")
               }
           })
       })